 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Red meat includes beef, veal, pork, lamb, mutton, horse and goat.
 Processed meat is meat like bacon, ham, sausage and hot dogs preserved by smoking, curing, salting, or adding chemical preservatives.
-Examples of processed meat include bacon, ham, sausage and hot dogs.

-What’s making headlines right now is that the pronouncement comes from the International Agency for Research on Cancer (IARC), a well-known and respected agency of the World Health Organization.
-The IARC evaluated more than 800 studies that looked at the association of cancer with eating processed meat or red meat.
+The International Agency for Research on Cancer (IARC) evaluated more than 800 studies that looked at the association of cancer with eating processed meat or red meat.
 The studies looked at more than a dozen types of cancer in populations with diverse diets over the past 20 years.

 The agency made no specific dietary recommendations and said it did not have enough data to define how much processed meat is too dangerous.
-But it said the risk rises with the amount consumed — each 50-gram portion of processed meat eaten daily increases the risk of colorectal cancer by 18%.
+But it said the risk rises with the amount consumed — each 50 gram portion of processed meat eaten daily increases the risk of colorectal cancer by 18%.
 To put that in perspective, 50 grams of bacon is roughly 3.5 slices.

-“Processed meats fall into the same category that cigarette smoking does with lung cancer,” Dr. Khorana says.
+“Processed meats fall into the same category that cigarette smoking does with lung cancer,” says Dr. Khorana.
 “In other words, it’s an item that causes cancer at some point in the future if you consume high amounts.”

 While the IARC said red meat contains some important nutrients, it still noted that red meat has an established link to colon, prostate and pancreatic cancers.

-Research has shown that what you eat can play a large role in your risk for developing colorectal cancer.
-For example, one recent study showed that a diet of mostly fruits, vegetables and a moderate amount of fish appears to offer the most protection against developing colorectal cancer.
+What you eat can play a large role in your risk for developing colorectal cancer.
+For example, one study showed that a diet of mostly fruits, vegetables and a moderate amount of fish appears to offer the most protection against developing colorectal cancer.

 “A good example of a pesco-vegetarian diet is the Mediterranean diet,” says Dr. Khorana.
 “A healthy diet is good for your overall outcomes and your cardiovascular health.
-It turns out now that it’s also good for preventing cancer,” Dr. Khorana says.
+It turns out that it’s also good for preventing cancer.”